lidiamayor/MachineLearning-project/README.md

 2. **Analysis using SMOTE and SMOTEENN:** We then apply the SMOTE and SMOTEENN oversampling techniques to balance the classes and retrain the models, comparing the results.

 ## Dataset

+The dataset used for this project is publicly available on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset/data).

 The dataset is located in the `healthcare-dataset-stroke-data.csv` file inside the `data/` folder.
 It contains 12 columns and 5110 rows.
 The key variables are: